amaliebholm/TMM4275-Assignment3/README.md

 - reviecing result with the Recessed nuzzle chosen.
 ### Example 2
 customer setting input is the same maze as in Example 1 NB!
 Observe the difference between the result here and in example 1.
-The wielding gun nuzzle has been changed from Recessed to Flushed.
+The welding gun nuzzle has been changed from Recessed to Flushed.
 The Flushed nozzle is a bit larger and will not fit where the Recessed does.
 ![img name](https://github.com/amaliebholm/TMM4275-Assignment3/blob/main/READme%20pictures/mazetest%20flush.PNG)
 - reviecing result with the Flushed nozzle chosen.
 ### Example 3